 Spine Disorders & Scoliosis Surgery

-The Division of Spine and Scoliosis Surgery at Nicklaus Children's Hospital, formerly Miami Children's Hospital, provides diagnosis and treatment of spinal disorders in children and teens.
+The Division of Spine and Scoliosis Surgery at Nicklaus Children's Hospital provides diagnosis and treatment of spinal disorders in children and teens.

 The division has established itself as one of the most experienced and successful in the nation in treating spine disorders in children.
 In fact, the division’s director – Dr. Harry Shufflebarger – was instrumental in developing surgical spine treatments now in use around the world and contributes extensively to clinical research to continue to advance treatment practice.
-Dr Shufflebarger and Dr. Jahangir Asghar are among the leaders in using Dashboard reporting with colleagues around the USA to develop best practice guidelines.
+Dr. Shufflebarger and Dr. Asghar are among the leaders who use Dashboard reporting with colleagues around the USA to develop best practice guidelines.
 These have been implemented and significantly decreased length of hospital stay after scoliosis surgery.

 The program treats a full range of pediatric spine conditions, including